Asiyeh-Bahaloo/eye_disease/README.md

 ```bash
 cd eye_disease
 ```
 This project has a proper docker-compose and docker-file for both development and production purposes.
-If you are familiar with docker and have docker installed run the command below:
+If you are familiar with Docker and have it installed, run the command below:
 ```bash
 sudo docker-compose -f docker-compose.dev.yml up
 ```
-If you are more used to python environments then install all the dependencies:
+If you are more used to Python environments, then you can install all the dependencies with:
 ```bash
 pip install -r requirements.dev.txt
 ```